Muth008/interview-homework/backend/README.md

 ### Development Server

 Run `npm run dev` for a dev server.
-Application will start at http://localhost:\<PORT\> (replace \<PORT\> with the port number specified in your .env file).
+Application will start at http://localhost: \<PORT> (replace \<PORT> with the port number specified in your .env file).
 The application will automatically reload if you change any of the source files.

 ### Building the Application